arpitbbhayani/articles/blogs/the-weird-walrus.md

     os.system(command)
 ```

-# What's weird with Walrus operator?
+# What's weird with the Walrus operator?

 Now that we have established how useful the Walrus Operator could be for us, let's dive into the weird stuff.
 Since the Walrus operator has functioning similar to an assignment operator `=`, we would expect the following code to work fine, but it actually gives an error, not just any but a `SyntaxError`.